 State of California; State of Ohio

-U.S. District Courts for the Southern District and Central District of California, Northern and Southern Districts of Ohio, and Eastern and Western Districts of Michigan
+U.S. District Courts for the Southern, Northern and Central Districts of California, Northern and Southern Districts of Ohio, and Eastern and Western Districts of Michigan

 U.S. Circuit Courts of Appeal for the Fifth, Sixth and Ninth Circuits